cirosantilli/linux-cheat/desktop/README.md

 It is not generally possible to do so.

-If the program uses gtk as a dynamic library, you can try:
+If the program uses GTK as a dynamic library, you can try:

     ldd /bin/ls

-However some programs seem to use gtk as a static library.
+However some programs seem to use GTK as a static library.

-Sometimes, programs also give gtk specific options from the command line.
+Sometimes, programs also give GTK specific options from the command line.

 ---

-TODO where is gtk configuration stored?
+TODO where is GTK configuration stored?

-You can install new gtk themes by placing their files under TODO.
+You can install new GTK themes by placing their files under TODO.

 Note however that it is more recommended that you get themes from packages, so that those can get automatically updated.

 #Themes